 Campus Life and Student, Employee, and Alumni Affinity Groups

-Will affinity groups pertaining to diversity, equity, and inclusion such as the Latine Society, Black Awareness Society, AAPI, or QTSOC have to be shut down because of the recent EOs or Dear Colleague letter?
+Will affinity groups such as the Latine Society, Black Awareness Society, AAPI, or QTSOC have to shut down?

-- No. Affinity groups such as the Latine Society, Black Awareness Society, AAPI, and QTSOC will not be negatively impacted.
-These groups are valued as integral parts of our campus community and continue to be fully supported by the University.
+- No. Affinity groups such as the Latine Society, Black Awareness Society, AAPI, and QTSOC continue to be supported by the University.
 Additionally, all student organization bylaws require that registered clubs and organizations at Arcadia welcome all students.
 Consequently, Arcadia’s affinity groups and similar programming will continue to operate and support our students the way they always have.

 - Just like our student groups, Arcadia’s Employee Resource Groups and Alumni Affinity Groups are open to all who wish to expand their understanding or align with a specific activity or interest area.
 Alumni Affinity Groups are a part of the broader Alumni Association.

-- Points of contact: Campus Life, Alumni Association, AEDI Office.
+- Points of contact: Campus Life, Alumni Association, Human Resources.

 Grants and Sponsored Research